-Middle East respiratory syndrome coronavirus in Qatar
+Middle East respiratory syndrome coronavirus in Bahrain

-MERS-CoV has been reported to occur in this country.
+MERS-CoV is presumed to be a risk in this country.

 All travellers, particularly those with chronic medical conditions, should practise good general health measures, such as regular hand washing with soap and water at all times, but especially after visiting farms, barns or market areas.
 They should: